-Continue up the Wells Road, past the Bear Hotel/Zazu's Kitchen (polar bear on top) on your right, the road becomes Wellsway.
+Continue up the Wells Road, past the Bear Hotel (polar bear on top) on your right, the road becomes Wellsway.
 A Tesco Express store will be on your right, followed by the Devonshire Arms pub on your left.
-We are the next building after the pub, just across the no entry road.
+We are the next building after the pub, just across the 'no entry' road.

-Parking is all free and unrestricted outside, behind and opposite
+Parking is all free and unrestricted outside, directly behind and opposite the house.

 From A36 Salisbury/Stonehenge/Warminster